aristanetworks/avd/ansible_collections/arista/avd/roles/eos_designs/docs/how-to/cloudvision-tags-preview.md

 ## CloudVision Topology Tags for Campus deployments

 `arista.avd.eos_designs` can generate CloudVision Tags that assist CloudVision with rendering the Campus Topologies.
-This specific use case is required to support Hybrid workflow of managing Campus fabrics with both AVD and CloudVision Studious where:
+This specific use case is required to support Hybrid workflow of managing Campus fabrics with both AVD and CloudVision Studios where:

-- AVD is leveraged to build the fabric, deploy network services and infrastructure-related endpoints (firewalls, routers, access points, etc)
+- AVD is leveraged to build the fabric, deploy network services and infrastructure-related endpoints (firewalls, routers, access points, etc.).
-- Access Interface Configuration Studio (including it's Quick Actions sub-feature) is leveraged for day 2 operations to configure port profiles and ports using CloudVision UI.
+- Access Interface Configuration Studio (including it's Quick Actions sub-feature) is leveraged for day-2 operations to configure port profiles and ports using CloudVision UI.

 Both `generate_cv_tags.topology_hints` an `generate_cv_tags.campus_fabric` must be set to `true` to globally enable generation of the Campus Topology tags: